 “We train farmers, give them seedlings and then buy back the produce from them,” Morvi says.

-Eva Rwangpako, a starting macadamia farmer, says the new crop offers wider opportunities as it improves earnings.
+Eva Rwangpako, a starting macadamia farmer says that the new crop offers wider opportunities as it improves earnings.

-“It is very interesting and I look forward to be a farmer of macadamia,” she says.
+“It is very interesting and I look forward to being a farmer of macadamia,” she says.

 According to Morvi, the varieties used are the Kenyan selections namely Muranga (MRG20), Kirinyaga (KRG15), Embu (EMBU1) and Kembu (KMB3), because they are high yielding and their breeding lines can easily be traced.

 Macadamias prefer fertile, well-drained soils, rainfall of 1,000–2,000 mm (40–80 in), and temperatures not falling below 10 °C although once established, they can withstand light frosts, with an optimum temperature of 25 °C.

 Inter-planting with two cultivars, such as 344 and 660, improves yield through cross-pollination.
 This means that they can be grown across most of Uganda, apart from Karamoja.